Houston Forecast: Flash Flood Watch extended for Greater Houston area

-HOUSTON — KHOU 11 Meteorologist Chita Craft says we are seeing heavy, blinding rain that could lead to high-water spots or flooded streets especially over already saturated grounds.
+HOUSTON — KHOU 11 Meteorologist Brooks Garner says we are seeing heavy rain that could lead to high-water spots or flooded streets especially over already saturated grounds.

 The rain is coming from the outer bands of a disturbance in the Gulf which has been downgraded by the National Weather to having a 30 percent chance of becoming more organized.

-Galveston County is already seeing street flooding on Friday morning, including high water on The Strand again.
+Galveston County is already seeing street flooding Friday morning, including high water on The Strand again.

 Heaviest rain threat over the next 48 hours should happen today with the rain Saturday chance/accumulation dropping.